GSA/digitalgov-pra/_pages/burden/activities.md

 ---
 title: Burden activities

 ---

 Many activities count as burden.
-These questions can help you determine if a burden activity should be factored in to your estimate.
+These questions can help you to determine if a burden activity should be factored into your estimate.
 This isn’t a comprehensive list, but a starting point for you to begin thinking about the scope of burden in your collection.

 ## Reviewing instructions
 *	How much time, effort, and cost will it take for respondents to understand what information the agency is asking for and how to collect it?